About Analyzing American Revolution (AAR)

 - Not chronicles.
 We analyze the Revolution from different angles, not in chronological order.

 - Not stories.
 We don’t do good guys and bad guys.
-And don’t expect the customary beginnings, middle climaxes and clear endings.
+And we move beyond familiar narrative arcs with clear beginnings, middles, and endings.

 - Not myths.
 Myths are important – even sacred.
 And we point them out.
 But we don’t mythologize the American Revolution.

-In this series, 33 professors explore the Revolution from 33 different perspectives in in-depth conversations with host Adel Aali.
-Together, we examine the pieces often left out: the global conflicts; trade restrictions and opportunities; forgotten American heroes and mistakenly celebrated American traitors; the religions, communities, and ethnicities that propelled ideas into action; and the foundational ideas of power and freedom that culminated in a transformative event and underpinned a nation’s founding.
+Together, we examine dimensions of the Revolutionary Era often left out: the global conflicts; trade restrictions and opportunities; forgotten American heroes and mistakenly celebrated American traitors; the religions, communities, and ethnicities that propelled ideas into action; and the foundational ideas of power and freedom that culminated in a transformative event and underpinned a nation’s founding.

-Through these conversations, we begin to see that the Revolution was more than an event or a local development — it’s a window into a world in motion, a story that connects continents, cultures, and centuries.
+Through these conversations, we begin to see that the Revolution was more than an event or a local development — it is a window into a world in motion—connecting continents, cultures, and centuries.

 About Adel Aali

-I am the host and producer of History behind News (HbN), a free podcast in which distinguished scholars and journalists explore recent news and events through the perspective of history.
+I am the interviewer and curator of Analyzing American Revolution and the host and producer of History Behind News (HbN), a free podcast in which distinguished scholars and journalists explore recent news and events through the perspective of history.

 HbN is now in its sixth season.
 To date, I have had the pleasure — and the education — of interviewing more than 200 scholars on U.S. and world history.

-Before podcasting, I practiced patent law and later turned to entrepreneurship, founding a startup based on my patented medical inventions.
+Before this work, I practiced patent law and later turned to entrepreneurship, founding a startup based on my patented medical inventions.

 I began reading history around the age of 10.
 The first book I picked up was about Alexander the Great — though, truthfully, I understood and retained very little.
 By the age of 20, I was reading roughly one history book a month.